fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

 | DELETE /api/v1/device/svi/?id=<resource_id> | Removes resource(s) by tag or id. | Query - id: Resource Id  | | | |

-***NOTE*** These REST APIs use Digest authentication. `owner_api_user` and `owner_api_password` properties specify the credentials to be used while making the REST calls.
+***NOTE***: These REST APIs use Digest authentication. `owner_api_user` and `owner_api_password` properties specify the credentials to be used while making the REST calls.

-# Inserting keys into Owner keystore
+# Inserting Keys into Owner Keystore

 The PKCS12 keystore file \<fdo-pri-src\>/component-samples/demo/owner/owner_keystore.p12 contains the default Owner keys.
 It contains 3 PrivateKeyEntry with algorithm types: EC-256, EC-384 and RSA-2048, and should continue to hold PrivateKeyEntry with different algorithms.
 To insert/replace an existing PrivateKeyEntry of any particular algorithm, refer to section [Inserting Keys into Keystore](../README.md/#inserting-keys-into-keystore) to insert new certificate/private-key pair into \<fdo-pri-src\>/component-samples/demo/owner/owner_keystore.p12.

 **IMPORTANT** This is an example implementation using simplified credentials.
 This must be changed while performing production deployment

-***NOTE*** A 'PKCS12' keystore is used to store the keys, instead of 'PKCS11' keystore (softHSM).
-This is because of use of 'BouncyCastle' as a security provider for algorithm 'RSA/NONE/OAEPWithSHA256AndMGF1Padding' to support Asymmetric key exchange, since the security provider 'SUNPKCS11' configured with softHSM, does not support the same as per the available documentation.
+***NOTE***: A 'PKCS12' keystore is used to store the keys, instead of 'PKCS11' keystore (softHSM).
+This is because of the use of 'BouncyCastle' as a security provider for algorithm 'RSA/NONE/OAEPWithSHA256AndMGF1Padding' to support Asymmetric key exchange, since the security provider 'SUNPKCS11' configured with softHSM, does not support the same as per the available documentation.

 # Troubleshooting